DataDog/dogstatsd-ruby/documentation/threading_model.md

 On versions greater than 5.0, we changed the threading model of the library so that one instance of `Datadog::Statsd` could be shared between threads and so that the writes in the socket are non blocking.

-When you instanciate a `Datadog::Statsd`, a companion thread is spawn.
+When you instantiate a `Datadog::Statsd`, a companion thread is spawned.
 This thread will be called the Sender thread, as it is modeled by the [Sender](../lib/datadog/statsd/sender.rb) class.

 This thread is automatically stopped when you close the statsd client (`Datadog::Statsd#close`).
 The communication between the current thread is managed through a standard Ruby Queue.